Progesterone: Hormonal interactions

 Progesterone has a number of physiological effects that are amplified in the presence of estrogens.
 Estrogens through estrogen receptors (ERs) induce or upregulate the expression of the PR.
 One example of this is in breast tissue, where estrogens allow progesterone to mediate lobuloalveolar development.

 Elevated levels of progesterone potently reduce the sodium-retaining activity of aldosterone, resulting in natriuresis and a reduction in extracellular fluid volume.
 Progesterone withdrawal, on the other hand, is associated with a temporary increase in sodium retention (reduced natriuresis, with an increase in extracellular fluid volume) due to the compensatory increase in aldosterone production, which combats the blockade of the mineralocorticoid receptor by the previously elevated level of progesterone.

 Early sexual differentiation

 Placental progesterone can be converted into 5α-dihydrotestosterone (DHT), a potent androgen that is responsible for the development of male genitalia.
 This can be done both by conversion into testosterone, which is then converted to DHT, and via the androgen backdoor pathway, which is particularly important for fetal development.
-Progesterone is the precursor for both pathways and therefore plays a key role in sexual differentiation.
+Progesterone is the precursor for both pathways and therefore contributes to sexual differentiation.